jamil-codes/Vscode-Setup/README.md

 This repo includes:
 - `settings.json` → Core preferences and editor tweaks
 - `keybindings.json` → Custom shortcuts for speed and comfort
+- `extensions.txt` → List of all installed extensions